How to maximize storage space when dealing with window in closet:

 A second solution is to use backer board in conjunction with a custom closet system instead of drywalling the open space in front of the window.
 Once again, you will want to clean the window thoroughly and caulk around the inside before you begin.
 If you are installing a floor based closet system, you do not need to remove the interior trim around the window or purchase a window treatment.
 The view from the exterior of the home will be of the backerboard.
 If you select backerboard that is white on the side facing the window, it will look like a closed window shade from the outside.
 Simply build the closet system in front of the wall with the window.
 You will want the system to extend to the ceiling in order to prevent dust from getting behind the backerboard — (you will not be able to vacuum this area after the closet is finished).
 Use crown moulding to finish off the top of the closet and prevent any odd light leaks from the window.
 To save money, the backerboard only needs to be on the wall of the closet system facing the window.
 This solution will give you a very polished looking closet from the inside and an ordinary looking window from the outside.
 The floor based closet system carries all the weight of the clothing.
 With proper installation, support for the weight of the items you are storing in the closet will not be an issue.
 It is also relatively neat and easy to remove the closet system and restore the window back to working order in the future.

-INCORPORATING THE WINDOW INTO YOUR CLOSET DESIGN
+INCORPORATE THE WINDOW INTO YOUR CLOSET DESIGN

-The other option is to work with the window and turn it into an asset for the closet.
+The best option is to work with the window and turn it into an asset for the closet.
 There are health benefits when we are exposed to natural light that are not present with artificial light, including improved productivity, feelings of comfort, lower stress levels and an overall happier mood.
 The human body even receives certain essential vitamins, like vitamin D, from sunlight exposure.
 Additionally, natural light is free.

 To include a window in the closet design, you really need to have a walk in closet.
 There are numerous ways to work with a window in a closet.
 The most obvious is to leave that section of the wall empty of storage and simply enjoy the window.
 This can work well when the window is located on a narrow wall that would not be able to receive a lot of storage regardless of whether there is a window there or not.
 In other instances, it is essential to consider the type of storage that works well around a window and design the closet with that in mild.
 Cabinets, drawers and shelving for folded clothes or shoes work better near a window than storage areas for hanging clothes.
 You want to avoid hanging your clothes in front of the window at all costs.
 Closet shelving units and cabinetry can be designed around the window to create a built-in look similar to the way bookcases often surround a fireplace.
 If hanging space is in short supply and you absolutely must hang clothes near the window, a cabinet — with or without doors — can be constructed next to the window that includes a clothes rod.
 The sides of the cabinet will prevent any clothing from being hung directly in front of the window.